 Improving job performance starts with improving employee knowledge.
 What’s critical is that knowledge can be fleeting—research has proven that as much as 90% of information learned in a training session can be forgotten in a month.
 Human beings do what they remember, so the challenge is to help our employees keep that 90% of their knowledge, so they can effectively apply it to the job.

 Luckily, modern brain science research has helped us establish highly effective techniques for improving knowledge retention, such as retrieval practice and the spacing effect.

 Also known as the “testing effect”, retrieval practice is the systematic retrieving of information from memory, such as when we have to recall the answer to a series of questions.

 Research on the spacing effect shows that information is better retained for the long term when it is presented repeatedly with specific time gaps between each repetition.
-This is in direct contrast to cramming, which involves studying large amounts of data continuously over a short time period – which is also a lot like our current corporate training methods.
+This is the opposite of cramming, which involves studying large amounts of data continuously over a short time period—which is also a lot like our current corporate training methods.

 So how do we implement this?

 Axonify is a solution that delivers short training bursts each day to employees: typically 3 – 4 questions with answers, which takes less than 5 minutes per day.
 Our proprietary algorithm uses repeated retrieval and the spacing effect, in conjunction with some sophisticated customization and personalization, to deliver the right level of knowledge on the most critical topic, just when the employee needs it most.